Awakening the Creative Spirit: Experiential Education in the Expressive Arts (Northwest)

-with Christine Valters Paintner, PhD, REACE and Betsey Beckman, MM
+with Kayce Stevens Hughlett, MA, LMHC and Betsey Beckman, MM

-Anyone working in the field of soul care (spiritual direction, chaplaincy, pastor, educator, counseling, etc.) may register.
-If you are not working in any of these areas, either paid or as a volunteer, please contact us to discuss whether this might be the right program for you.
-We do sometimes accept folks who are discerning a call to these ministries.
+Anyone called to the practices of soul care (mentorship, spiritual companion, chaplaincy, pastor, educator, counseling, etc.) may register.
+If you wonder whether this program is a fit for you, please contact us to discuss whether this might be the right program for you.

-Absolutely no previous art experience necessary — only a willingness to awaken the creative spirit within!
+Absolutely no previous art experience necessary — only a willingness to awaken to the creative spirit within!

 *This educational event provides 33 hours of continuing education that can be applied to the educational hours required by the Board of Chaplaincy Certification Inc. We can provide you with a letter stating the number of hours successfully completed which you can then submit to your governing body for CEU credit.